steveeri/Summerland/README.md

 ![screenshot image of the game](infinity-LooP-e.png)

-Here is a link to the video showing the Game in action (in a linux console - in this example)
+Here is a link to the video showing the Game in action (in a Linux console - in this example)

 ![video of the game](infinity-LooP-e.mkv)